dotnet/machinelearning/docs/code/VBufferCareFeeding.md

 that has actual values, stored in freshly allocated buffers.
-In subsequent calls, *perhaps* these are judged as insufficiently large, and new arrays are internally allocated, but we would expect at some point the arrays would become "large enough" to accommodate many values, so reallocations would become increasingly rare.
-In this way, we avoid nearly all allocations and garbage collection.
+In subsequent calls, *perhaps* these are judged as insufficiently large, and new arrays are internally allocated, but we would expect at some point the arrays would become "large enough," and we would no longer have to allocate new buffers and garbage collect old ones after that point.

 A common mistake made by first time users is to do something like move the `var value` declaration inside the `while` loop, thus dooming `getter` to have